 Finally, highlight common questions new members have about their plans or create a checklist of the plan’s offerings that are helpful but not overwhelming.
 Here are three questions to consider when making the checklist:

 - How do I manage my health?
 What programs are available for me to manage my health?
 This may open the door for a health risk assessment or engagement in medical management programs for chronic conditions.

 - How do I manage my money?
 What are the cost-sharing implications for my new relationship?
 Members want to know if there are strategies to save money (in network, preferred tiers etc.), for instance, the difference between an urgent care center and an emergency room could be significant for the wallet.
-Additionally, most members aren’t licensed insurance agents and often don’t understand the relationship between co-pays, deductibles, and co-insurance.
+Additionally, most members aren’t licensed insurance associates and often don’t understand the relationship between co-pays, deductibles, and co-insurance.
 This is a great opportunity to educate members and drive health literacy.